For the Purrbabies

 Snow and ice can potentially dry out your dog’s paw pads or lead to frostbite.
 It’s important to protect your dog’s feet against extreme winter conditions with gear such as dog boots.

-Look for signs such as paws that feel cold and brittle to the touch, are discolored (pale pink, white, gray, blue, or black), have cracks/legions or inflammation, and any areas of blackened or dead skin.
+Look for signs such as paws that feel cold and brittle to the touch, are discolored (pale pink, white, gray, blue, or black), have cracks/lesions or inflammation, and any areas of blackened or dead skin.
 According to the ASPCA, frostbite may not be fully recognized until a few days after the damage is done.
-In fact, it can take days or weeks after the initial exposure to develop—so be sure to check ear tips, tail tips, and paw pads for any injury even after your dog is warm.
+In fact, it can take days or weeks after the initial exposure to develop, so be sure to check ear tips, tail tips, and paw pads for any injury even after your dog is warm.

 Frostbite can develop in less than 30 minutes in conditions below 32 degrees Fahrenheit.